Payslip Information – Everything you need to know

 Payroll companies do not need to seek consent from individual employees that the payroll is processed for.
 However, the employer will need to inform their employees that they are sharing their personal information with a third party.
 An employee cannot withdraw their consent for their personal data to be used as part of the payroll processing.

-Find out more about FMP Global’s GDPR Compliance.
+Find out more about IRIS FMP’s GDPR Compliance.